k3s-io/k3s/docs/adrs/server-token-rotation.md

 Similar to the `k3s certificate rotate` and the `k3s secret-encrypt rotate-keys` subcommands, the `k3s token rotate` subcommand will be wrapper for an API request to the server to perform the decryption with the old token, and then reencryption of the bootstrap data with the new token.
-After reenecryption, the bootstrap data will be updated with the modified token and passwrd files, allowing propgation of the files to existing servers upon restart.
+After reenecryption, the bootstrap data will be updated with the modified token and password files, allowing propagation of the files to existing servers upon restart.

 ### Token Rotation Workflow